-- a) Quizzes (12%).
-You will be asked to complete a quiz consisting of four multiple choice questions after the lecture session each week (see schedule; total of 12 quizzes are planned).
+- a) Quizzes (10%).
+You will be asked to complete a quiz consisting of four multiple choice questions after the lecture session each week (see schedule; total of 10 quizzes are planned).
 These quizzes serve to focus you on the concepts we are covering each week.
-These quizzes are open book/note, but must be taken independently. - b) Activities (28%): You will be asked to participate in twelve activities (see schedule; total of 12 activities are planned).
+These quizzes are open book/note, but must be taken independently. - b) Activities (30%): You will be asked to participate in ten activities (see schedule; total of 10 activities are planned).
 During lab, you can collaborate with other students to solve questions, but you need to submit your answers individually.
 Most of them will focus on demonstrating that you can run the statistical procedures taught in lab independently, understand the results, and explain them to us.
 You will be expected to use APA format to present data and results.
 Typically, your answers will be accompanied with the SPSS output. - c) Exams (60%).
-The midterm exam will constitute 25% of your final grade and the final cumulative exam will constitute 35% of your final grade (see schedule).
+The midterm exam will account for 25% of your final grade, while the final cumulative exam will account for 35% of your final grade (see schedule).
+Please note that 10% of the final exam will consist of a take-home exam or activity.
 All questions will be multiple-choice format.
 These exams are NOT open book/open note.
 Unless you can document that you experienced illnesses or crises during the exams, there will be no make-up exams.